Racer159/jackal/examples/helm-charts/README.md

 # Helm Charts

-This example shows the many ways you can deploy Helm Charts with Zarf.
-To learn more about how `charts` work in Zarf, see the [Helm Charts section](../../docs/3-create-a-zarf-package/2-zarf-components.md#helm-charts) of the package components documentation.
+This example shows the many ways you can deploy Helm Charts with Jackal.
+To learn more about how `charts` work in Jackal, see the [Helm Charts section](../../docs/3-create-a-jackal-package/2-jackal-components.md#helm-charts) of the package components documentation.

-## `zarf.yaml` {#zarf.yaml}
+## `jackal.yaml` {#jackal.yaml}

 :::info